Table of contents

 How is zinc toxic?

 But first, a few words about zinc.
-Zinc is a metal, one of the elements that is necessary to many living things in small quantities, but deleterious in high quantities.
-For humans, the Mayo Clinic recommends a daily allowance of 8 mg for women and 11 mg for men but warns that “large amounts of zinc are toxic and can cause copper deficiency, anemia, and damage to the nervous system.”
+Zinc is a metal, one of the elements necessary to living things in small quantities, but deleterious in high quantities.
+For humans, the Mayo Clinic recommends a daily allowance of 8 mg for women and 11 mg for men.
+But they warn us that “large amounts of zinc are toxic and can cause copper deficiency, anemia, and damage to the nervous system.”

 According to the National Pesticide Information Center (NPIC), zinc sulfate—which is a combination of zinc and sulfur—is a registered herbicide that is commonly used to control moss.
 The toxicity of the product depends on the amount of zinc it contains.
 Other products, such as zinc strips, are used on roofs.
 When rain washes over the roof, the strip releases zinc carbonate, which kills moss, fungi, lichens, and algae.

 NPIC goes on to make an odd statement:

 “Zinc salts are slightly toxic or practically non-toxic to birds and highly toxic to freshwater fish and invertebrates.
 No data were available on toxicity to bees.”